Category Archives: SAP ABAP

 Category:Programming,SAP,SAP ABAP Tags :

-Introduction: CDS (Core Data Services) is a powerful tool in SAP’s ABAP programming language that allows you to define semantically rich data models and create database views.
-Eclipse is an integrated development environment (IDE) widely used by ABAP developers for CDS development.
-This guide will walk you through the best practices for creating CDS views using Eclipse, ensuring efficient and maintainable code.
+CDS views (Core Data Services) are a powerful tool in SAP’s ABAP programming language that allows you to define semantically rich data models and create database views.

-Prerequisites: Before you begin, ensure that you have the following set up:
+Before you begin, ensure that you have the following set up:

 2. Access to an SAP system with the required authorization to create CDS views.

-Step 1: Create a New CDS View To create a new CDS view in Eclipse, follow these steps:
+In order to create a New CDS View To create a new CDS view in Eclipse, follow these steps:

 1. In the Eclipse IDE, open the ABAP Development Perspective.